-Before you participate in high school interscholastic activities, you must be eligible and you must register with the ASAA "school of eligibility" at which you are requesting to participate.
-Please review the following checklist with your parents.
-Unchecked boxes will likely mean that you are NOT eligible.
-For questions, see the principal or athletic director at your requested "school of eligibility."
+Please review the following checklist with the student and parents.
+Unchecked boxes will likely mean that the student has NOT demonstrated eligibility.
+For questions, see the principal or athletic director at your requested "school of eligibility".

-FOI q destions, see the principal of athletic director at your requested "school of eligibility.
-0 I am officially enrolled in grades 9-12 in an "alternative education program" as defined on page 3 of this document.
-If I am officially enrolled in an "accredited" home school, my school is accredited by the following agency as defined on page 3.
-0 My residence is physically located within the attendance area of my requested "school of eligibility;" or I have requested to participate at another school and have received approval of that school's governing body to do so.
-0 I am currently enrolled in courses totaling at least 5 semester units of credit or the equivalent, each of which counts toward graduation through my alternative education program.
-(Exception for seniors - see Enrollment on page 3.)
-0 I passed 5 semester units of credit or the equivalent, which count toward graduation, with at least an overall 2.0 GPA, during last semester's grading period (for exceptions for incoming freshman and seniors, see Previous Semester Credits on page 3).
-0 I understand that once I have established my "school of eligibility," any subsequent request to transfer my eligibility to another high school will be subject to ASAA's transfer rule, Bylaw Article 12, Section 9. $\bigcirc$ I have not been enrolled in high school for more than eight consecutive semesters since first enrolling in 9 th grade.
+- □ I am officially enrolled in grades 9-12 in an "alternative education program" as defined on page 3 of this document. - □ If I am officially enrolled in an "accredited" home school, my school is accredited by the following agency as defined on page 3. - □ My residence is physically located within the attendance area of my requested "school of eligibility;" or I have requested to participate at another school and have received approval of that school's governing body to do so. - □ I am currently enrolled in courses totaling at least 5 semester units of credit or the equivalent, each of which counts toward graduation through my alternative education program.
+(Exception for seniors see Enrollment on page 3.) - I passed 5 semester units of credit or the equivalent, which count toward graduation, with at least an overall 2.0 GPA, during last semester's grading period (for exceptions for incoming freshman and seniors, see Previous Semester Credits on page 3). - □ I understand that once I have established my "school of eligibility," any subsequent request to transfer my eligibility to another high school will be subject to ASAA's transfer rule, Bylaw Article 12, Section 9. - I have not been enrolled in high school for more than eight consecutive semesters since first enrolling in 9th grade.
 (For definition of "consecutive" see page 3.)
-Also, I have not previously participated for four seasons in a sport or activity for which I am seeking eligibility. $\bigcirc$ I will not turn 19 on or before August 1, 2015. $\bigcirc$ I am an amateur in each sport and activity in which I want to participate in accordance with ASAA Bylaw Article 8.

-0 my "school of eligibility."
-If I'm a h ool coach or other school representative to play on a team at nockey player, I understand that ASAA's Supplemental Rules ey team during the high school season.
-0 I have had a sports physical exame this to my chosen "school of eligib within the prior 12 months, and I agree to provide a copy of ility." $\bigcirc$ I am aware of and agree to participate in ASAA's "Play for Keeps," tobacco, alcohol and drug (TAD) education program as a requirement of eligibility.
-0 My parent(s)/guardian(s) and I are aware of ASAA's Concussion Education/Awareness/Management Program for student-athletes and will comply with its requirements. $\bigcirc$ My parent(s)/guardian(s) and I understand that AS 14.30.365 does not guarantee that I will be selected to fill a spot on a team. $\bigcirc$ I understand that "schools of eligibility" may charge a fee, on a "fair share" basis, for my participation in an interscholastic sport or activity.
-0 I understand that in order to participate in high school interscholastic activities, I must remain eligible according to ASAA rules and those of the governing body of my "school of eligibility" which may be more strict than ASAA's.
-Stude ent Printed Name Parent/Guardian Printed Name Student Signature Parent/Guardian Signature Stude ent Date Parent/Guardian Date Scho ol of Eligibility School District
+Also, I have not previously participated for four seasons in a sport or activity for which I am seeking eligibility. - □ I will not turn 19 on or before August 1, 2019. - □ I am an amateur in each sport and activity in which I want to participate in accordance with ASAA Bylaw Article 8. - □ I have not been recruited by a school coach or other school representative to play on a team at my "school of eligibility."
+If I'm a hockey player, I understand that ASAA's Supplemental Rules limit playing on a non-school hockey team during the high school season. - □ I have had a sports physical exam within the prior 12 months, and I agree to provide a copy of this to my chosen "school of eligibility." - □ I am aware of and agree to participate in ASAA's "Play for Keeps," tobacco, alcohol and drug (TAD) education program as a requirement of eligibility. - □ My parent(s)/guardian(s) and I are aware of ASAA's Concussion Education/Awareness/Management Program for student-athletes and will comply with its requirements. - □ My parent(s)/guardian(s) and I understand that AS 14.30.365 does not guarantee that I will be selected to fill a spot on a team. - □ I understand that "schools of eligibility" may charge a fee, on a "fair share" basis, for my participation in an interscholastic sport or activity. - □ I understand that in order to participate in high school interscholastic activities, I must remain eligible according to ASAA rules and those of the governing body of my "school of eligibility" which may be more strict than ASAA's.

+Student Printed Name Parent/Guardian Printed Name

+Student Signature Parent/Guardian Signature

+Student Date Parent/Guardian Date

+School of Eligibility School District